 Studio Mark Braun

-Berlin-based Studio Mark Braun is known for award-winning product and furniture design with high aesthetic value that delivers on quality, functionality and durability.
 Founded in 2006 the Studio has worked with high-profile clients including Thonet, MONO, NOMOS Glashütte, to name a few.
-With his roots in Bavaria and Sweden, its founder, Mark, creates objects that not only form part of our daily life, but can also remain with us throughout the years, doing our part to save on resources.
+With his roots in Bavaria and Sweden, its founder, Mark, creates objects that certainly remain with us throughout the years.
+They not only form part of our daily life, but can also help us saving on resources.

-The Studio’s line of kitchenware, as seen in our story here, was conceived through the beauty of its materials, reinventing an often ordinary household item.
-The challenge was to walk the line between celebrating the qualities of the material while making sure to form the aesthetics and performance with just the right dose of detailing.
-An ethos that perfectly aligns with our values at MYKILOS, this meeting of minds was just one reason to share a meal together today.
+The Studio’s line of kitchenware, as seen in our story here, was conceived through the beauty of its materials.
+Reinventing an often ordinary household item.
+The challenge was to walk the line between celebrating the qualities of the material while forming aesthetics and performance with just the right dose of detailing.
+Since this is an ethos that perfectly aligns with our values at MYKILOS, this meeting of minds was just one reason to share a meal.

-As professor at HBKsaar Saarbrücken Mark initiated the German Design Graduates Show in collaboration with Ineke Hans (UDKBerlin) and Hermann Weizenegger (FHPotsdam).
-The exhibition opening at Kunstgewerbemuseum Berlin on October 10th 2019 shows the best 40 graduates from 12 renowned German design schools.
+In addition to his professorship at HBKsaar Saarbrücken Mark initiated the German Design Graduates Show.
+This collaboration with Ineke Hans (UDKBerlin) and Hermann Weizenegger (FHPotsdam) is open for the public as an exhibition.
+The exhibition is opening at Kunstgewerbemuseum Berlin during this summer and shows the best 40 graduates from 12 renowned German design schools.
 All visitors welcome.